Dakota Plains First Nation: History

+Modern era

 In 1972, the Dakota Plains First Nation were finally recognized as a distinct first nation community by the Federal government, which meant that they would become entitled to some benefits that are guaranteed to "Status Indians".
 However, the lack of treaty between the Dakotas and the Federal government, has meant that the tribe has been excluded from much more rights and entitlement that neighboring treaty tribes have received.
-Today, the Dakota Plains First nation is one of the most impoverished communities in Canada, and it has no location for any type of economic development project, as the tribe's reserve is surrounded and within the lands of Long Plain First Nation, leaving the Dakota Plains unintentionally at the whim of the larger next-door First Nation.
+Today, the Dakota Plains First nation is one of the most impoverished communities in Canada, and it has no location for any type of economic development project, as the tribe's reserve is surrounded and within the lands of the Long Plain First Nation, leaving the Dakota Plains unintentionally at the whim of the larger next-door First Nation.

 Since 2009, Canada has acknowledged that it has reversed its position that the Dakota are considered "descendants of refugees" and they are indeed considered indigenous to what's known today as Manitoba.
 This means that the Dakota can enter negotiation for acknowledgement of their Aboriginal title claim, and they can also demand compensation for illegally seized property in Portage la Prairie.